 Maritime Wrongful Death Claims Lawyers

-For over 30 years, James Beard of Trueb & Beard LLC, has been representing the families of crewmen who have died while working at sea.
+For over 30 years, James Beard of Trueb Berne & Beard, LLP, has been representing the families of crewmen who have died while working at sea.
 Attorney Beard is one of the most experienced lawyers in the nation when it comes to handling maritime wrongful death cases.
 He understands the complexities of federal maritime laws such as the Jones Act, Death On High Seas Act, and the Limitation of Liability Act, and protects the rights of families to receive fair and full compensation as the result of deaths caused by shipboard negligence or unseaworthiness.
 Mr. Beard has handled such high-profile vessel sinking cases as the Aleutian Enterprise, Alaska Ranger, Arctic Rose, Amber Dawn, Katmai, Galaxy, Pacesetter, Lady Cecelia, and many others.
 His past experience allows him to thoroughly investigate the facts to attempt to determine the cause of an accident or why a vessel sank.

 Representing The Families Of Crewmen Who Have Died Working Aboard Ships And Fishing Vessels At Sea